listlessbird/poland-ai-ts-workshop/exercises/01-basics-DONE/01.1-choosing-a-model/problem/readme.md

 Let's look at the most basic functionality of the AI SDK, generating some text.
-You need two inputs, essentially, to generate some text.
-You need a model that you're going to use and then a prompt that you're going to pass to that model.
+You need two inputs to generate some text.
+You need:

+- a model that you're going to use
+- a prompt that you're going to pass to that model

-I've given you a couple of to-dos here.
+I've given you a couple of to-dos inside the `main.ts` file.
 The first to-do is to choose a model and then instantiate it.
 This means going up to the `@ai-sdk/google` import here, grabbing the `google` function and then calling it with the model that you want to choose.

 ```ts
 // Import the necessary functions